Stats as of 2026-05-27 17:24 UTC — last scan: 2026-05-27

-📥 Machine-readable results are available as the accessibility-data.json artifact in the latest Generate Scan Progress Report workflow run.
+📥 Machine-readable results are available as the accessibility-data.json artifact (machine-readable JSON).

 Each country entry in the JSON file includes page-level evidence for pages with and without accessibility statements, plus a per-domain summary you can share to validate the published counts.

 Hover or focus any non-zero count in the country table to preview the matching pages.
 If there are 20 or fewer URLs, the preview shows all of them; otherwise it shows a short sample.
-Full machine-readable data is available as the accessibility-data.json artifact in the latest workflow run.
+Full machine-readable data is available as the accessibility-data.json artifact (machine-readable JSON).

 Accessibility Statement Scan by Country